-An ESG strategy is your plan to meet your ESG goals and make your organisation investable.
-A good ESG strategy demonstrates those environmental, social, and governance factors that your organisation leaders believe to be important for your organisation operations – both now and in the future.
+An ESG strategy is your plan to meet your ESG goals and make your organization investable.
+A good ESG strategy demonstrates those environmental, social, and governance factors that your organization leaders believe to be important for your organization operations – both now and in the future.

 Done well, your ESG strategy will give you a competitive advantage by fulfilling pre-tender and contractual obligations.
 It will also highlight your responsible approach to stakeholder well-being, governance requirements, and environmental issues such as greenhouse gas emissions and climate change.

 It all starts with listening.
 When organizations have the right experience management platforms and listening tools in place, they can understand the perspectives of all key stakeholders — their employees, customers and consumers.
 Understanding these perspectives and what motivates people — as well as having that information in one place — enables organizations to take targeted actions that can improve the overall experiences of key stakeholders.